techidaily/discover-best/source/_posts/free-ultimate-hd-media-player-download-enjoy-1080p-and-720p-high-definition-playback-on-your-computer.md

 In addition, Blu-ray discs use more advanced video compression technologies, such as MPEG-4 AVC (H.264) or HEVC (H.265), allowing for higher-quality video with less compression artifacts compared to the MPEG-2 compression used in DVDs.
 Therefore, DVD is considered lower quality compared to Blu-ray.

-### Is DVD higher quality than streaming?

-Yes.
-DVDs typically have SD resolutions.
-In contrast, streaming services can offer resolutions up to 4K Ultra HD (3840x2160 pixels) or even higher.
-This means that streaming services can provide significantly sharper and more detailed images compared to DVDs.
-Meanwhile, streaming services allow access to a wide range of movies, TV shows, documentaries, and original productions compared to DVDs.

-### Will upscaled DVD provide better video quality?

-Upscaling a DVD can improve its visual quality to some extent, but it won't magically turn it into high-definition or 4K quality.
-When you upscale a DVD to a higher resolution, you're essentially stretching the existing pixels to fill the larger screen size.
-While this can result in a modest improvement in image quality, especially on smaller displays, it won't match the level of detail and clarity of true HD or 4K content.

-Therefore, when you try to upscale DVD resolution, try starting at a little higher resolution, such as 640P or 720P.

 <!-- affiliate ads begin -->
 <span id="1977028">
 					<video width="128" height="480" style="cursor:pointer"